 The California Gambling Control Commission (Commission) finds the adoption of regulations on an emergency basis requiring gambling enterprises, third-party providers of proposition player services (TPPPS), and gambling businesses to implement an emergency sanitation plan upon the reopening of gambling establishments to the public and their operation during a declared state of emergency associated with a virus (as specified) is necessary for the immediate preservation of the public peace, health, safety, and general welfare.
-The proposed regulations have been developed in consultation the California Department of Public Health (CDPH) and the Governor's Office.
+The proposed regulations have been developed utilizing the guidelines issued by the California Department of Public Health (CDPH), Department of Industrial Relations (DIR), and the Governor's Office.
+In addition, the Commission consulted with the above entities in the development of the guidelines and specific requirements outlined in the proposed emergency regulations.